mh-cbon/jedi/README.md

 `jedi` recognizes fields of type `time.Time` or `*time.Time`.

 Unless its tags defines `jedi:"@utc=false"`, it will automatically be turned into UTC before `Insert` and `Update` queries.

+# Working with text PK

+When you define a string field as being part of the PK, `jedi` will use a `VARCHAR(255)` sql type when the driver is `mysql`.

+Error reference : `BLOB/TEXT column 'XXX' used in key specification without a key length`

+Ass an addition `jedi` will add special checks in the `Insert`/`Update` procedure to trigger an error if you pass in a string with a length greater than 255 when `mysql` is the driver being used.

+This is to ensure consistency independently of the underlying driver.

 ## Fractionnal seconds